silicium14/peertube_index/SETUP.md

 ## Infrastructure setup
 - Create a monitoring users digest authentication file (locally)
 - Start host metrics exporter (on the server)
+- Change Elasticsearch container configuration for a first deploy (locally)
 - Run a first deploy (locally)
 - Create Elasticsearch index (on the server)
 - Create Elasticsearch snapshot repository (on the server)